 - Represented an ideologically diverse coalition of constitutional law experts—including Floyd Abrams, Michael W. McConnell, Michael Mukasey, Ken Starr, and Eugene Volokh—as amici curiae supporting the dismissal of the criminal indictment against Governor Rick Perry on separate-of-powers grounds.
 Ex parte Perry, No. PD-1067-15, 483 S.W.3d 884 (Tex.
 Crim.
 App.
 2016).

 Mr. Hubbard also maintains an active pro bono practice, focusing on religious liberty and crime victims’ rights.
+He received the firm’s 2021 Frank Wheat Memorial Award for his commitment to pro bono work.
 In addition to victories for Judge Mack, Ms. Sause, and the Kountze cheerleaders described above, Mr. Hubbard has also represented a number of crime victims and crime victims’ organizations before the U.S. Supreme Court—to make sure voice is given to the voiceless.
 This includes representing Pablo Castro’s children in his murderer’s RLUIPA challenge to Texas’s enforcement of his capital sentence.
 Justice Kavanaugh quoted our brief while questioning the advocates during oral argument, and Justice Thomas extensively cited (and quoted from) our brief in his dissenting opinion.
 Ramirez v.
 Collier, No. 21-5592, 142 S. Ct.
 1264 (U.S. 2022).
 Mr. Hubbard also represented the victims’ families in Bucklew v.
 Precythe, No. 17-8151, 139 S. Ct.
 1222 (U.S. 2019) (method of execution), and Kahler v.
 Kansas, No. 18-6135, 140 S. Ct.
 1021 (U.S. 2020) (Kansas’s insanity test), a bipartisan coalition of members of congress in United States v.
 Briggs, No. 19-108, 141 S. Ct.
 467 (U.S. 2020) (statute of limitations for rape under Uniform Code of Military Justice), and prominent victims’ rights organizations in Kansas v.
 Boettger, No. 19-1051 (U.S.) (state statute proscribing violent threats), and Arizona v.
 Goodman, No. 18-391 (U.S.) and Arizona v.
 Martinez, No. 16-1489 (U.S.) (denial of bail to sex offenders).

 In addition, Mr. Hubbard recently represented Senators Dianne Feinstein, Jon Kyl, and Orrin Hatch—the drafters and co-sponsors of Crime Victims’ Rights Act—in a case brought by Courtney Wild, one of Jeffrey Epstein’s victims, both before the U.S. Supreme Court and the en banc Eleventh Circuit, where Judge Hull dedicated two pages of her dissenting opinion to the arguments presented in our brief.
 Ms. Wild, represented by Judge Paul Cassell, alleged that federal prosecutors violated her right to confer with and be treated fairly by prosecutors by secretly negotiating a non-prosecution agreement with Epstein in 2007.
 Wild v.
 U.S. District Court for the Southern District of Florida, No. 21-351 (U.S.); In re Courtney Wild, No. 19-13843, 994 F.3d 1244 (11th Cir.
 2021) (en banc).